Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ### auto\_promote

-The `auto_promote` property is optional and it allows you to specify a set of conditions under which the pipeline will be promoted automatically.
+The `auto_promote` property is optional and it allows you to specify a set of conditions under which a pipeline will be promoted automatically.

 It requires conditions to be defined in a `when` sub-property, following the [Conditions DSL][conditions-reference].

-If these conditions are fulfilled for a given pipeline execution, the appropriate promotion will be triggered automatically.
+If these conditions are fulfilled for a given pipeline's execution, the appropriate promotion will be triggered automatically.

-You can define conditions based on values for the following properties of original
+You can define conditions based on values for the following properties of the original
 pipeline:

-- `branch` - the name of the branch for which pipeline is initiated (empty if it is a tag or pull request)
+- `branch` - the name of the branch for which the pipeline is initiated (empty in the case of a tag or pull request)
-- `tag` - the name of the tag for which pipeline is initiated (empty if it is a branch or pull-requests)
+- `tag` - the name of the tag for which the pipeline is initiated (empty in the case of branch or pull-requests)
-- `pull request` - the number of pull request for which pipeline is initiated (empty if it is a branch or tag)
+- `pull request` - the number of pull request for which the pipeline is initiated (empty in the case of a branch or tag)
-- `change_in` - the fact that at least one file has changed in a given path.
-Used for [monorepo workflows][monorepo-workflows].
+- `change_in` - at least one file has changed in a given path (used for [monorepo workflows][monorepo-workflows])
-- `result` - the result of pipeline's execution, see possible values below
+- `result` - the result of a pipeline's execution (see possible values below)
-- `result_reason` - the reason for specific pipeline execution result, see possible values for each result type below
+- `result_reason` - the reason for a specific pipeline execution result (see possible values for each result type below)

 The valid values for `result` are:

 - `passed`: all the blocks in the pipeline ended successfully
 - `stopped`: the pipeline was stopped either by the user or by the system
-- `canceled`: the pipeline was canceled either by the user or by the system.
-    The difference between `canceled` and `stopped` is that if the result is `canceled` it means that pipeline was terminated before any block or job has started to execute.
+- `canceled`: the pipeline was canceled either by the user or by the system (the difference between `canceled` and `stopped` is if the result is `canceled` it means that pipeline was terminated before any block or job started to execute)
 - `failed`: the pipeline failed either due to a pipeline YAML syntax error or because at least one of the blocks of the pipeline failed due to a command not being successfully executed.

 The valid values for `result_reason` are:

-- `test`: one or more of user tests failed
+- `test`: one or more user tests failed
 - `malformed`: the pipeline YAML file is not correct
-- `stuck`: the pipeline was stuck for some internal reason and then aborted
+- `stuck`: the pipeline jammed for internal reasons and then aborted
 - `internal`: the pipeline was terminated for internal reasons
 - `user`: the pipeline was stopped on user request
-- `strategy`: the pipeline was terminated due to auto-cancel strategy
+- `strategy`: the pipeline was terminated due to an auto-cancel strategy
 - `timeout`: the pipeline exceeded the execution time limit

-Not all `result` and `result_reason` combinations make sense.
+Not all `result` and `result_reason` combinations can coexist.
 For example, you cannot have `passed` as the value of `result` and `malformed` as the value of `result_reason`.
 On the other hand, you can have `failed` as the value of `result` and `malformed` as the value of `result_reason`.

-For a `result` value of `failed`, the valid values of `result_reason` are `test`, `malformed` and `stuck`.
-When the `result` value is `stopped` or `canceled`, the list of valid values for `result_reason` are `internal`, `user`, `strategy` and `timeout`.
+For example, a `result` value of `failed`, the valid values of `result_reason` are `test`, `malformed`, and `stuck`.
+When the `result` value is `stopped` or `canceled`, the list of valid values for `result_reason` are `internal`, `user`, `strategy`, and `timeout`.

 ### Example of auto\_promote